sknop/shoe-store/lab2.md

 ON shoe_orders.customer_id = shoe_customers.id
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
+> [!NOTE]
-NOTE: Look at the number of rows returned.
+> Look at the number of rows returned.
 There are many duplicates!

 Join orders with non-keyed customer records in some time windows (Interval Join):
 ```